santos-al/Regex-AS-M17/RegEx tutorial/gist-template.md

 const re = RegEx(/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/)
 ```

-All three of these examples achieve the same results through different syntax.
+All three of these examples achieve the same results through the use of different syntax.

 ### Anchors
 The `^` and `$` are both knowns as anchors.
 The `^` indictes the beginning of the expression and the `$` indicates the end of it.
 In our URL example we can see that inbetween the slash notation we have `^` marking the start of the expression and the `$` indicating the end.

 ### Grouping and Capturing
 The matching URL expression consists of multiple parts.
 These parts are split up using parentheses `()`.
-Each of these sections inside the parentheses are known as subexpression.
+Each of these sections inside the parentheses are known as subexpressions.
 In our URL example we have four subexpressions that make up the complete expression.

 ```
 (https?:\/\/)